isaacazuelos/bindl/README.md

-# Locket
+# Bindl

-A command line password/snippet manager.
+A place to keep your most valuable possessions.

 <!-- TODO: get those sick badges -->